snss231/tp/docs/team/junrong98.md

 * **Documentation**:
     * User Guide:
-        * Added documentation for the features `Add Tag to Task`
+        * Added documentation for the features `Tagging a task`
-        * Update documentation for the features `Add Contact`
+        * Update documentation for the features `Adding a person`
     * ReadMe:
       * Update ReadMe.